To model human linguistic prediction, make LLMs less superhuman: Concluding remarks

-This \perspective reviews recent studies that use neural language models as models of linguistic prediction during language comprehension.
-While predictability estimates from early neural language models showed promise in predicting human behavioral measurements of linguistic prediction, in the last few years mainstream LLMs have become much more accurate than humans at next-word prediction, leading to an increasing misalignment in prediction between LLMs and humans.
-We argue that this growing superhumanness of LLMs is due to their superior long-term memory of training examples and short-term memory of previous words in the text.
-To address this issue, we have advocated for creating language models with human-like long-term and short-term memory through the use of alternative training procedures and neural network architectures, and argued that new human experiments should be conducted to benchmark progress on this front.
+Prediction is a core principle of human cognition and language processing: We use our linguistic experience to make predictions about how a sentence will unfold.
+While language models could help elucidate this process, in the last few years mainstream LLMs have become much more accurate than humans at next-word prediction, limiting their applicability for cognitive modeling.
+This discrepancy between humans and LLMs partly parallels findings in the vision domain, where deep neural networks use prediction strategies that exceed humans' capabilities \citep{linsley_2023_performance, linsley_2025_better}.
+We highlighted two areas where LLMs are superhuman in this sense: their superior long-term memory of training examples, and their superior short-term memory of previous words in the text.
+We call for research effort to address these issues (see also \textit{Outstanding questions}): We should develop language models with human-like memory through alternative training procedures and neural network architectures, and conduct new human experiments to benchmark research progress.